U.S. vaccinations in 2020 falling far short of target of 20 million people

-(Reuters) - Only about 2.6 million Americans had received a COVID-19 vaccine going into the last day of December, putting the United States far short of the government’s target to vaccinate 20 million people this month.
+(Reuters) -Only about 2.8 million Americans had received a COVID-19 vaccine going into the last day of December, putting the United States far short of the government’s target to vaccinate 20 million people this month.

+Shots are reaching nursing home residents at an even slower pace than others first in line even though they are most at risk of dying of the virus.

+Only 170,000 people in long-term care facilities received a shot as of Dec.
+30 even though 2.2 million doses were distributed for residents, according to data released from the Centers for Disease Control and Prevention.

 About 14 million doses of Pfizer’s and Moderna’s vaccines have been distributed to states so far, federal officials told reporters on Wednesday, shy of its goal to ship 20 million doses this month.